zainansarii/MNIST-from-scratch/README.md

 ## Testing

-evaluate(self, x_test, y_test): This method evaluates the performance of the neural network on a given test dataset of input images x_test and labels y_test.
+This method evaluates the performance of the neural network on a given test dataset of input images x_test and labels y_test.
 It computes the accuracy of the network by comparing the predicted labels with the true labels, and prints the test accuracy in percentage.
+On a sample of 10000 test images, the model correctly classified 89.52%

 ![image info](./assets/testing.jpeg)